 Thanks for emailing that article!

-Art Takahara found out he had glaucoma 15 years ago during a routine eye exam.
+Art Takahara found out he had glaucoma during a routine eye exam.
 Thanks to regular care from a glaucoma specialist, his glaucoma is under control.
-Although his eye condition limits some of his daily activities, Art has never let it slow him down.
+Although his eye condition limits some of his daily activities, Art remains optimistic.

-A former mayor of Mountain View, California in Silicon Valley, Art sings in a choral group, is a marathon runner, runs his own company, and volunteers on several non-profit boards, including the Board of the Glaucoma Research Foundation.
+A former mayor of Mountain View, California in Silicon Valley, Art sings in a choral group, is a marathon runner, runs his own company, volunteers on several non-profit boards, and is a former board member with the Glaucoma Research Foundation.
+This interview was conducted in 2011.

 Art Takahara: It’s really kind of a very interesting story.
 It was probably about 15 years ago or so, one day I decided to go to the optometrist in Montgomery Ward, of all places, on a noon time and I decided I would just go down there and get a quick eye check.